Analyzing Pattern Overview: Guide to the Tweezer Bottom Pattern

 Once a tweezer bottom is confirmed, the following typically occurs:

-▶ Bullish Reversal: The previous downward momentum stops, and the price begins to trend upward.
+▶ Upward Price Movement: The previous downward momentum stops, and the price begins to trend upward.

 ▶ New Support Level: The matching lows of the tweezers often become a “hard” support level for the future.

-▶ Short Covering: Traders who were “shorting” the stock often rush to buy back their positions (cover), which adds extra fuel to the upward move.
+▶ Short Covering: Traders who were “shorting” the stock often rush to buy back their positions (cover), which adds additional buying activity.

 DISCLAIMER: Investment in securities market are subject to market risks, read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
 Full disclaimer: https://bit.ly/naviadisclaimer.